[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Washington enacted its capital gains tax under SB 5096 in 2021, taking effect 1 January 2022.
 The Washington Supreme Court upheld the tax in Quinn v.
 Washington (March 2023) on a 7 to 2 ruling, characterising it as an excise tax on the privilege of selling assets rather than a constitutionally prohibited income tax.
 The technical mechanism matters because Washington's Constitution prohibits a graduated personal income tax (Article VII, Section 1), but the Court held that the capital gains tax is structurally an excise rather than an income tax.

-The tax applies to long-term capital gains exceeding $250,000 per year per individual or per joint return (the threshold is indexed for inflation).
+The tax applies to long-term capital gains above an annual standard deduction, indexed for inflation and equal to $278,000 for 2025 (one combined amount per individual or married couple, not doubled for joint filers).
 Standard exclusions: real estate gains are entirely excluded (regardless of size); retirement account gains are entirely excluded; gains from sale of qualified family-owned small businesses can be partially deducted; livestock sold for breeding or dairy is excluded.
 Stock gains, bond gains, ETF gains, mutual fund gains, and non-real-estate investment gains are within scope.

-For an investor with $1 million of long-term gains in a year, the Washington tax is 7 percent of $750,000 ($1M minus $250K threshold) = $52,500.
+For an investor with $1 million of long-term gains in a year, the Washington tax is about 7 percent of $722,000 ($1M minus the $278K deduction) = roughly $50,500.
 The same gain in any of the other 8 no-income-tax states is zero.
-For someone with concentrated equity exposure, multi-year stock-vesting cliff, or planning for a single-year liquidity event from $5M to $50M, Washington could cost $300,000 to $3.4M in state tax that the other 8 states would not charge.
-Washington also has a state estate tax (RCW 83.100, $2.193M exemption, rates up to 20 percent), the only one of the 9 to do so.
+For someone with concentrated equity exposure, a multi-year stock-vesting cliff, or a single-year liquidity event from $5M to $50M, Washington could cost several hundred thousand to several million in state tax (the 9.9 percent surtax applies to taxable gains above $1 million) that the other 8 states would not charge.
+Washington also has a state estate tax (RCW 83.100, $3M exemption since July 1, 2025; top rate 35 percent for deaths through June 30, 2026, reverting to 20 percent thereafter), the only one of the 9 to do so.
 For passive-income investors, Washington is materially worse than the other 8 no-income-tax states.

-For 2026 (this tax year), NH residents owe 1 percent on interest and dividend income above the $2,400 / $4,800 exemption.
-A retiree with $80,000 of dividend income would owe $776 in NH tax for tax year 2026 ($77,600 above exemption at 1 percent).
-For tax year 2027 onwards, the NH tax is zero.
-New Hampshire then joins the 8 other no-income-tax states with complete absence of any tax on personal income (wages, dividends, interest, capital gains, rental income, retirement income, all zero state tax).
+As of tax year 2025, the NH Interest and Dividends Tax is zero.
+A retiree with $80,000 of dividend income now owes no New Hampshire tax on it.
+New Hampshire has joined the 8 other no-income-tax states with a complete absence of any tax on personal income (wages, dividends, interest, capital gains, rental income, retirement income, all zero state tax).

-For passive-income investors planning a relocation in 2026 or 2027, the NH tax is a vanishing concern.
+For passive-income investors, the former NH tail tax is no longer a concern.
 Property tax remains the dominant NH tax (1.86 percent average, fourth highest in the nation), so NH attractiveness depends on home value choice.
-For investors with significant dividend income but moderate home value, NH becomes effectively tax-free for income purposes from 2027.
+For investors with significant dividend income but moderate home value, NH is now effectively tax-free for income purposes.

 § IV · Real Estate / Rental Income